 Supercomputer Predicts Premier League Winner After Bournemouth Silence Arsenal

-• A supercomputer has predicted the team that will win the Premier League this after Arsenal failed to beat Bournemouth
+• A supercomputer predicted the team that will win the Premier League this season after Arsenal failed to beat Bournemouth

-• The 2-1 loss has raised fresh concerns, with Arsenal now losing three of their last four games and showing signs of nerves
+• The 2-1 loss has raised fresh concerns, with the Gunners losing three of their last four games and showing signs of nerves

-• Manchester City remain in contention with games in hand, with a crucial showdown against Arsenal set to shape the title race
+• Manchester City remain in contention with games in hand, with a crucial clash against Arsenal set to shape the title race

-Bournemouth reignited the title battle with a 2-1 victory over Arsenal at the Emirates Stadium, exposing nerves in the league leaders.
+The Cherries reignited the title battle with a 2-1 victory over the Gunners at the Emirates Stadium, exposing nerves in the league leaders.

 Opta’s supercomputer predicts which team will win the Premier League after Arsenal's Premier League defeat to Bournemouth on April 11, 2026.
 Photo: Franck Downing.